Describe a time when you lost your pet.: IELTS Speaking Cue Card

 How did you cope with the loss of your pet?

-Coping with the loss of Dinah was incredibly difficult for me.
-I took some time to grieve and reflect on the happy moments we shared.
-I also talked to friends and family who understood my pain, which helped me feel less alone.
-Eventually, I started volunteering at an animal shelter to honor her memory.
+Coping with the loss of Dinah was incredibly difficult.
+I took time to grieve and reflect on the happy moments we shared.
+I also talked to friends and family about my feelings, which helped me process my emotions.
+Eventually, I found comfort in creating a scrapbook of our memories.

 What do you think makes pets special companions?